openebs/dynamic-localpv-provisioner/design/hostpath_localpv_provisioner.md

 - Verify if the provisioning and the mount succeeds.
 - Delete the BusyBox Pod
 - Delete the PersistentVolumeClaim.
-- Verify if the Persistent Volume is Deleted.
+- Verify if the PersistentVolume is Deleted.

 ## GA Criteria